 Treatment of Unused Funds

-There are no rules or age limits on when Section 529 funds have to be used by.
+There are no rules or age limits on when Section 529 funds have to be used.
 If there is no longer a need for a Section 529 plan for an individual, it can be rolled over to another future student's account.
-This includes immediate family members of the original beneficiary, parents, cousins, aunts and uncles, and in-laws.
+This includes immediate family members of the original beneficiary, parents, cousins, aunts, and uncles, and in-laws.